 Ski bibs are snow pants that look like overalls.
 Since they cover a greater area of your body and don’t shift as much as pants that simply hug your waistline, you won’t have a compromising gap between your top and pants.

-Don’t forget to protect your face and neck.
+Don’t forget to protect your face and neck from snow and sunburns alike.
 Choose a balaclava or neck gaiter that will keep your cheeks and neck covered.

 3. Stay Dry

 Staying dry is key to retaining warmth while skiing.
 Wearing a moisture-wicking base layer keeps perspiration from staying on your skin.
 And a waterproof outer layer will prevent snow from seeping into the fabric.